 - 1. Losing out on the promised rest

 - 2. Losing salvation

+- A. This is not Church Age doctrine but salvation can be lost in the Tribulation period.
+Eternal security is a Church Age doctrine, not a Tribulation one.

 - 3. Unbelief and its curses